Sam-Martin/Sam-Martin/content/post/2021-07-25-Typescript-Function-Type-Parameter-Contravariance.md

 The above example highlights what the sentence was actually talking about.

-> A function's parameter type is not assignable to another function's parameter type if it is a subtype of the other function's parameter type.
+> A function type `A` is not assignable to function type `B` if `A` has a parameter that is a subtype of `B`'s corresponding parameter's type.

+or to put it another way

+> When comparing the types of function parameters, assignment succeeds if the target parameter is assignable to the source parameter.

-This is because function type parameters must be *contra* variant not *co* variant like other complex types.
+This is because function type parameter assignments are evaluated *contra* variantly not *co* variantly like other complex types.

+### The Confusion

+The original wording in the book was absolutely correct: function parameter type assignments are evaluated contravariantly.
+This is because function parameter type assignment is evaluated during an assignment of one function type to another function type.
+You can never (as far as I know) assign a function parameter type to any other type other than another function parameter type.

+What I  wholly misread into the original statement was that argument type assignments are evaluated contravariantly, which is not true in the slightest as shown above.

-Understanding what this means and why it is the case will be the subject of this blog post.
+Understanding what the all this means and why it is the case will be the subject of this blog post.

 {{% note %}}
 **Note:**
 I'm going to keep using the phrase "function type parameter" as opposed to "function parameter type" as to my untrained ear the second still sounds like we're talking about the types of the arguments that a function will accept.
-However, I recognise this confusion is all my own doing and both phrasings mean the same thing!
 {{% /note %}}

 ## Understanding the Question

-To sum it up, the question is: why does the following not throw an error?
+To sum it up, the question is: (when operating in `"strict": true` mode) why does the following not throw an error?

 {{< highlight typescript >}}
 class SuperType {